Ask & You Shall Receive #15:

 It’s only when you start talking about God performing miracles in the modern day where you will generally have two kinds of reactions.
 Those who believe God still does them get really excited.
 Those who don’t get really freaked out.
 There is no middle ground — it’s a totally polarizing concept!

 An interesting point-of-fact in this whole debate is that every born-from-above believer on the planet has experienced at least one miracle in his or her life, without a single exception.
 You might even protest my claim, saying, “I’ve never experienced a miracle!”
-Au contraire, you have definitely experienced at least one miracle: Which miracle do I speak of, you may ask?
+Au contraire, mes amis I can absolutely guarantee you have experienced at least one miracle.
+Which miracle do I speak of, you may ask?

 The New Birth!